 Plantar fasciitis happens when the ligaments holding the bony joints around your foot’s arch relax too much.
 The arch then flattens more than usual, making the foot slightly longer.
 The plantar fascia can’t stretch, so it tears slightly.
 This always happens at the heel because a lot of force is focused there on a very small area.

 Plantar fasciitis pain then goes away after the damage has been done and your foot has adjusted.
 More tearing happens the next time you put weight on your feet after relaxing.
 This plantar fasciitis cycle goes on, over and over again, until you eventually seek treatment for it.

-“Flip-flops and worn-out shoes lacking proper sole cushioning seem to be a major source of foot pain,” says Doctor Elizabeth Kurtz, a podiatrist from Chicago.
+Plantar fasciitis is the most common cause of foot pain in older people, as well as athletes, soldiers, and anyone else who has to stand up for long periods of time.“Flip-flops and worn-out shoes lacking proper sole cushioning seem to be a major source of foot pain,” says Doctor Elizabeth Kurtz, a podiatrist from Chicago.
 “People walk into the office wearing shoes that they should have replaced months ago.”

 Good shoes for plantar fasciitis reinforce your foot arch and keep your feet in proper alignment.
 They also should reduce the load on your Achilles tendon and minimize the windlass mechanism that stresses your plantar fascia as you walk.
 The windlass mechanism is what makes barefoot walking a no-no for people with plantar fasciitis.